 Singularity and then issue the following commands to bootstrap the image from the file

-The power of bootstrap comes with the other stuff that you can do!
+The power of build comes with the other stuff that you can do!
 This means running specific install commands, specifying your containers runscript (what it does when you execute it), adding files, labels, and customizing the environment.
 Here is a full Singularity file:

 Bootstrap: docker From: tensorflow/tensorflow:latest %runscript exec /usr/bin/python "$@" %post echo "Post install stuffs!" %files /home/vanessa/Desktop/analysis.py /tmp/analysis.py relative_path.py /tmp/analysis2.py %environment TOPSECRET=pancakes HELLO=WORLD export HELLO TOPSECRET %labels AUTHOR Vanessasaur